Parallel-NetCDF/PnetCDF-Python/docs/source/tutorial/basic.rst

     print(var[:10, :10]) # Option1 Indexer: read the topleft 10*10 corner from variable var
     print(var.get_var_all(start = [10, 0], count = [10, 50])) # Option2 Method Call: equivalent to var[10:20, 0:50]

- Similarly, :meth:`pncpy.Variable.get_var()` takes the same set of optional arguments and behave differently depending on the pattern of provided optional arguments.
+ Similarly, :meth:`Variable.get_var` takes the same set of optional arguments and behave differently depending on the pattern of provided optional arguments.

  To learn more about reading and writing, see the :ref:`here<Parallel Read and Write>` page.